oegea/adp/README.md

  1. That the APPLICATION SERVICE protocol version and the UPDATE AUTHORITY protocol version match.
  2. If authentication is required to get latest versions list.
- 3. Which is the URL where the latest versions list can be found.
+ 3. Which is the URL from where the latest versions list can be retrieved.

 To perform this operation, the UPDATE CLIENT will perform an HTTPS GET request to the UPDATE AUTHORITY URL.
 In response to this request, the UPDATE AUTHORITY MUST provide a JSON with the following data:

  1. ADP version used by the UPDATE AUTHORITY.
 This MUST be contained inside a string parameter named "protocolVersion".
  2. If user and password are required to get latest versions list.
 This MUST be contained inside a boolean parameter named "requiresAuthentication".
  3. The URL where versions list can be found.
-This MUST be contained inside a string parameter named "updateAuthorityUrl".
+This MUST be contained inside a string parameter named "releasesUrl".

 This request MUST NOT require the usage of authentication mechanisms.